iamhks/Inventory-Management-System/README.md

 ## Assumptions

 ### Main Inventory
-From Here one can access the data from all the warehouses and have he count of all the items present
+From Here one can access the data from all the warehouses and have the count of all the items present
 ### Warehouse
 Each warehouse contains some specific products in some specific Quantity which can be ordered by customer
 ### Customers